TalariLakshmiNarasimha/fake-News-Detection-using-ML/README.md

 ---

 ## Introduction
-Fake news has become a widespread issue in recent years, influencing public opinion and causing misinformation.
+Fake news has become widespread in recent years, influencing public opinion and causing misinformation.
 This project leverages machine learning algorithms to detect fake news effectively, improving the reliability of information sources.

 ---